shabbychef/mazealls/README.md

 The `end_side` parameter controls which side of the maze the turtle ends on.
 The default value of 1 essentially causes the turtle to end where it started.
 The sides are numbered in the order in which the boundary would be drawn.
-Along with the boundar controls, the ending side can be useful to join together polygons into more complex mazes, as below:
+Along with the boundary controls, the ending side can be useful to join together polygons into more complex mazes, as below: